Would It Make A Difference If The FBI Were To Investigate Kavanaugh?

 But Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, and Kavanaugh himself both say the committee is what's important here.
 Its members and staff are the ones who must draw conclusions about what they believe so its members can vote on whether to recommend his nomination to the full Senate.

 The FBI, as Grassley and Kavanaugh pointed out in Thursday's hearing, wouldn't make any independent findings about the substance of the claims.
-Its investigators likely would simply conduct interviews with the people involved and then pass them along.
+Its investigators woud very likely just conduct interviews with the people involved and then pass them along.

 If that's so, why is the role of the FBI still such a big deal even after the historic, emotional marathon of open testimony?